Odor Control Strategies for Natural Bark Potty Pads: Tips & Tricks

 Daily Removal of Waste

 Maintaining an odor-free bark potty starts with daily attention to waste and dampness.
 The longer waste sits, the more likely it is to produce strong odors and attract bacteria.
-Removing solid waste promptly ensures that odor doesn’t build up and that your dog continues to use the pad reliably.
-Moisture control is equally essential—excess urine can saturate the bark, leading to mildew or decay.
+Removing solid waste promptly helps prevent odor buildup and ensures your dog continues to use the pad reliably.
+Moisture control is equally essential.
+Excess urine can saturate the bark, leading to mildew or decay.
 Use a scoop or glove to collect solids, then blot any wet spots with paper towels to slow bacterial growth.
 Doing this once or twice a day keeps the pad fresher for longer.

 Rinsing and Sun-Drying